TryKickoff/trykickoff.github.io/learn/js.md

 <hr class="sectionSplitter">
 <a name="npm"></a>

-## NPM
+## npm

-Kickoff uses NPM to include and manage any 3rd party dependencies that you might need for your site.
+Kickoff uses NPM to include & manage any 3rd party dependencies that you might need for your site.
 A few npm packages are included with Kickoff by default, these can be found by viewing the manifest file, [package.json](https://github.com/trykickoff/kickoff/blob/master/package.json), and installed by running:

 ```sh
 npm install
 ```

-#### Default NPM dependencies
+#### Default npm dependencies

 * [lite-ready](https://www.npmjs.com/package/lite-ready) - **[javascript]** Developed by Nic Bell, this is our version of DOMready that is a little bit smarter than the rest
 * [console](https://github.com/matthewhudson/console) - **[javascript]** Drop-in replacement for console - a cross-environment fix for missing methods